Higher Symmetries of the Laplacian via Quantization: Classification of the higher symmetries of the conformal powers of the Laplacian

-leads to a non-vanishing conformally invariant operator on $\cS^0_{*,s}$ for every $s$.
-According to Theorem \ref{ConfInv}, it is proportional to the same operator $\HSC$ as before if $s<\ell-1$ and this is the null operator else.
-We conclude that, in particular, $\Delta^\ell\cQ^{\l,\l}(P)=\cQ^{\m,\m}(P)\Delta^\ell$ for any $P\in\cK$.
-The proof in the remaining case is analogous. \end{proof} \begin{rmk} For $\l=\frac{n-2}{2n}$, classical and quantum symmetries for the equations of motion of a free massless particle correspond to each other via $\cQ^{\l,\l}$: $\{R,K\}\propto R\Longleftrightarrow [\Delta,\cQ^{\l,\l}(K)]=A\Delta$. \end{rmk} \begin{rmk} We can obtain explicit expressions for the higher symmetries of $\Delta^\ell$ via the formulae for the conformally equivariant quantization given in (\ref{ExplicitQ}) for $\ell=1$ or in \cite{Sil09} for the general case.
+where $\a\in\bbR$, $\nabla$ is the Levi-Civita connection, $\Ric$ the Ricci tensor and $\rR$ the scalar curvature.
+Since $\l+\m=1$, we get $\cQ^{\l,\l}(K) =\cQ^{\m,\m}(K)$, and these operators are symmetries of $P_\ell$. \end{rmk} \begin{rmk} Explicit expressions can be obtained for the higher symmetries of $P_\ell$ via the formul\ae{} for the conformally equivariant quantization given in (\ref{ExplicitQ}) for $\ell=1$ or in \cite{Sil09} for the general case.
 The obtained differential operators admit analogs in the curved case, which are not necessarily higher symmetries anymore.
-E.g.\ all the conformal Killing $2$-tensors do not give rise to higher symmetries of the Laplacian in general \cite{MRS13}. \end{rmk}
+E.g.\ all the conformal Killing $2$-tensors do not give rise to higher symmetries of the conformal Laplacian in general \cite{MRS13}. \end{rmk}